Milandak19/MST-Coding-Test/README.md

 # Simple Login, Registration, and Forgot Password System

-This project demonstrates a simple user authentication system using Express.js, Sequelize, JSON Web Tokens (JWT), and MySQL2.
+This project demonstrates a simple user authentication system using Express.js, Sequelize, JSON Web Tokens (JWT), MySQL2, and Nodemailer.

 ## Features

-- User registration with encrypted passwords
+- User registration with encrypted passwords and email verification
 - User login with JWT-based authentication
-- Forgot password functionality with password reset
+- Forgot password functionality with a password reset and email verification

 ## Getting Started